UK-based Heroes raises $200M to buy up more Amazon merchants for its roll-up play – TechCrunch

 The picture that is emerging across many of these operations is that many of these companies, Heroes included, do not try to make their particular approaches particularly more distinctive than those of their competitors, simply because — with nearly 10 million third-party sellers today on Amazon globally — the opportunity is likely big enough for all of them, and more, not least because of current market dynamics.

 “It’s no secret that we were inspired by Thrasio and others,” Riccardo said.
-“Combined with Covid-19, there has been a massive acceleration of e-commerce across the continent.”
-It was that, plus the realization that the three brothers had the right e-commerce, fundraising and investment skills between them, that made them see what was a “perfect storm” to tackle the opportunity, he continued.
+“Combined with COVID-19, there has been a massive acceleration of e-commerce across the continent.”
+It was that, plus the realization that the three brothers had the right e-commerce, fundraising and investment skills between them, that made them see what was a ‘perfect storm’ to tackle the opportunity, he continued.
 “So that is why we jumped into it.”

 In the case of Heroes, while the majority of the funding will be used for acquisitions, it’s also planning to double headcount from its current 70 employees before the end of this year with a focus on operational experts to help run their acquired businesses.